Abhishamathew/J2EEProject_PersonalFinanceTracker/README.md

 This API provides endpoints for managing budgets, expenses, alerts, notifications, and user accounts in a budget management application.

 ## Detailed API Documentation
-The detailed API documentation is available at [Postman Documentation](https://documenter.getpostman.com/view/14091899/2sB2cd5JXA) or find the swagger documentation after running the application at [Swagger UI](http://localhost:8080/swagger-ui/index.html#/).
+The detailed API documentation is available at (recommended detailed documentation with tested api responses) [Postman Documentation](https://documenter.getpostman.com/view/14091899/2sB2cd5JXA) or find the swagger documentation after running the application at [Swagger UI](http://localhost:8080/swagger-ui/index.html#/).

 ## Table of Contents